 Likewise, if precooked leftover rice was used instead of raw rice, it would drastically change the timing and liquid quantity needed to make a good final result.
 So I can't recommend making that switch, unless you want to play around with the recipe a lot.

-Here are the basic steps for the recipe:
+Here are the key steps for making the recipe (scroll down for the full recipe):

-- Add in sugar, and cook until it is almost to your desired consistency.
+Step 4: Add in the sugar, and cook until your desired consistency.

 Please see the serving section below to read up on the consistency of the finished rice pudding, and how to troubleshoot that to your desired consistency.